 Then there are the NPC ships you can fight, most of which are not capsuleer-controlled, so even the smallest involve full crews being killed off for (virtual) real.
 See the Refuge in Audacity entry for Eve.

-When you think about it, all 4X games, from Civilization to Total War to Heroes of Might and Magic end this way, win or lose.
+When you think about it, all 4X games, from Civilization to Total War end this way, win or lose.
 Yay!
 You've won!
 What's the death toll of your supreme greatness?
 Bummer, you lost.
 Not only did your plans suck and got your ass conquered, but you took most of your population down with you in that desperate last stand.
 Even games which, like Civilization, allow for peaceful victories, it's often necessary to butcher quite a lot of people on the way, especially when your victory is at hand and everyone freaks out and dogpiles you, crab bucket-style.